imrandotkhan/medi_assit/readme.md

     * Converting data into TFRecord and tf.Example, this makes reading data efficient and helps to serialize the data and store it in set of files(100-200 MB each) that can each be read linearly.
 This helps a lot when the data is being streamed over network.
 It also helps in caching any data-preprocessing.
     * Using **tf.data.experimental.bucket_by_sequence_length** that helps elements of the Dataset to be grouped together by length and then are padded and batched.
 * We append "[CLS]" and "[SEP]" at the begining and end of each sentence.
 Then the entire sentence is tokenized and encoded.
-* We create segment_id(contains all 0's, this is of the same length as that of sentence + 2 to account for CLS and SEP tokens), input_id(stores id's from biobert vocab for the corresponding token in sentence), mask_id(has all 1's for real token and 0's for padded token).
+* We create segment_id(contains all 0's, this is of the same length as that of sentence + 2 to account for CLS and SEP tokens.
+This signifies no. of sentences in our input text), input_id(stores id's from biobert vocab for the corresponding token in sentence), mask_id(has all 1's for real token and 0's for padded token).
 * Finally a generator yeilds q_features+a_features and '1'(acts as label) which then gets converted to dense features using tf.sparse_to_dense followed by bucketing and rest of the steps mentioned above.
 * During training we get the output generated from Biobert model from its last layer which is of the dimension [batchsize, sentence length, 768 size embeddings for each token in sentence] and take the mean across axis 1 to squish this output to size [batchsize, 768].
 * Previous output is then fed into the feed forward netword followed by Softmax layer and then Categorical Cross Entropy loss.
 * We use Accuracy as the performance metric.